- Purchase the complete Expat Arrivals Austria Guide (PDF)

-Expats in Austria are required to pay into a health insurance scheme, which goes into a larger social security system.
+Expats working in Austria are required to pay into a health insurance scheme, which goes into a larger social security system.
 The system covers the contributor as well as their family for health, accident or pension insurance.
 The amount an individual has to pay is determined by their salary level, with health insurance, accident insurance and pension insurance all taking up a percentage of an individual's salary.
-Expats can apply to be covered for one, two or all of the categories.
+The employer is also obliged to make a contribution.

 Private health insurance in Austria is generally used to complement the public health services supplied by the state.
-Private insurance tends to either cover hospital costs or daily benefits, depending on the insurance plan preferred.
-Private insurance allows members access to private doctors and medical professionals as well as smaller wards in state and private hospitals.
+It's generally used to either cover hospital costs or daily benefits, depending on the insurance plan preferred.
+This allows members easier access to elective doctors and medical professionals as well as smaller wards in state and private hospitals.